siderolabs/omni-docs/content/docs/reference/cluster-templates.md

 The `ControlPlane` document specifies the control plane configuration, defines the number of control plane nodes, and the list of machines to use.

-As control plane machines run an `etcd` cluster, it is recommended to use a number of machines for the control plane that can achieve a stable quorum (i.e. 1, 3, 5, etc.).
+As control plane machines run an `etcd` cluster, it is recommended to use a number of machines for the control plane that can achieve a stable quorum (e.g., 1, 3, 5, etc.).
 Changing the set of machines in the control plane will trigger a rolling scale-up/scale-down of the control plane.

 The control plane should have at least a single machine, but it is recommended to use at least 3 machines for the control plane for high-availability.